 1% Rule

 A quick screening formula where the monthly rent should equal at least 1% of the purchase price.
 A $200,000 property should rent for $2,000/month to pass the test.
-It's a rough filter for cash flow potential — not a substitute for full analysis, but useful for quickly eliminating poor deals.
+It's a rough filter for cash flow potential β not a substitute for full analysis, but useful for quickly eliminating poor deals.

-Hover over terms to see definitions, or visit our glossary for the full list.
+Hover over terms to see definitions.
+View the full glossary for all terms.